 The first bite is dangerous.
-The very thing that can kill it, it needs to survive.
+The very thing that can kill it needs to survive.
 Oh, you will get that in a minute.
 Its mouth can become glued shut from the milkweed latex.
 But the stronger ones eat what was meant to destroy them and continue to grow and shed their skin.
-Life is a process and we are being changed daily by what we allow in our spirits and what we remove.
-Metamorphism is a change of the form or nature of a thing or person into a completely different one, by natural or supernatural means.
+Life is a process, and we are being changed daily by what we allow in our spirits and what we remove.
+Metamorphism is a change of the form or nature of a thing or person into an entirely different one, by natural or supernatural means.

 A rose bush is beautiful but also has thorns.
 Is the rose thankful for the thorns?
 These prickles are actually hooks that aid the rose in hanging over other vegetation while growing over it.
 Some of the thorns are densely packed and keep animals from browsing or eating of it.
 Possibly, the thorns trap windblown sand and reduce erosion, protecting the roots.
 The Apostle Paul was given a thorn.
 We often look at the thorns life has given us without an ounce of thanks, when in all actuality they are protecting us from something or someone.

 I recently finished writing an inspiring devotional that will be ready to purchase in the next few weeks.
 At the end of the book, I thanked my enemies for the gifts they have given me.
 I want to share that here, and I pray it causes you to be thankful for many things and many people you never knew were giving you a gift.

 “In humility, I would like to thank every enemy sent from Abba Father to buffet me.
 Paul said it best.
 “Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me– to keep me from exalting myself!”
 (2nd Corinthians 12:7 NASB).